 The Causeway Coast driving route spans the coastal road from Belfast to the north Antrim coast.
 If you are self driving from Belfast to the Giants Causeway, you should try to drive the Causeway Coast route at least one way.

-The northern Antrim coast is a breathakingly scenic drive.
+The northern Antrim coast is a breathtakingly scenic drive.
 Winding roads hug the coastline offering jaw dropping views of the cliffs and Irish Sea.
+The hiking here is amongst the best coastal paths in the U.K.

 In contrast, the east coast road hugs the bottom of the cliffs, adjacent to the waves crashing on the shore.
 Along this stretch of the coastline you will pass pretty, working harbours and images of small town Northern Ireland.